Automatic Exchange of Information [CbC Reporting]

 • Common reporting standards - The AEOI standard consists of (i) a model competent authority agreement (Model CAA); and (ii) the common standard on reporting and due diligence for financial account information (CRS), its commentaries and the CRS XML schema [Read];

-• Participating jurisdictions - the countries/regions having made commitments to implement the CRS, including the enactment of domestic laws for AEOI purposes in compliance with the CRS.
+• Participating jurisdictions - It means the countries/regions (i) which have made commitments to implement the CRS, including the enactment of domestic laws for AEOI purposes in compliance with the CRS, and (ii) which is identified in a published list.

 • Reportable Account - The term “Reportable Account” means a Financial Account that is maintained by a Reporting Financial Institution and that, pursuant to due diligence procedures consistent with the Common Reporting Standard, has been identified as an account that is held by one or more persons that are Reportable Persons with respect to another Jurisdiction or by a Passive Non-Financial Entity with one or more Controlling Persons that are Reportable Persons with respect to another Jurisdiction.

-• Reportable jurisdictions - the countries/regions with which competent authority agreements have signed that impose obligation to report financial account information for AEOI purposes;
+• Reportable jurisdictions - A reportable jurisdiction means the countries/regions (i) with which competent authority agreements have signed that impose obligation to report financial account information for AEOI purposes, and (ii) which is identified in a published list;

 • Reportable person - A reportable jurisdiction person other than 6 specified categories of governmental agencies and NGOs. [read]